objektwerks/cask/README.md

 Cask
 ----
 >Cask feature tests, to include a model, client and server using uPickle, Requests, Scalatags, Scala-Java-Time, Scalikejdbc, H2, Scaffeine and Scala 3.
->A web server, using Scalatags, is also included.

 Test
 ----